 - Setting up a recycling bin in your home

 When most people think about waste, food is the first thing that comes to mind.
 While that’s a major contributor, don’t forget about things like household items and clothes.
 Textile waste is a big problem, but you can change your habits to reduce your production there, too.
 Consider donating old clothes rather than throwing them out.
 Shop at thrift stores or second-hand shops, and avoid “fast fashion” stores that sell clothing that isn’t made to last.

+I hope you’ve been inspired by these easy ways to save the environment.
 The more you know about the state of the environment, the more motivating it can be to change your habits.
 Even if you’ve done things a certain way your whole life, it’s never too late to make positive changes.
 By making these switches now, you’re not only benefitting yourself, but your kids, future grandkids, and many more generations to come.

 You may also like: DIY Natural Cleaning Products – For You And Your Home

 Charlie Fletcher is a freelance writer from the lovely “city of trees”- Boise, Idaho.
 Her love of writing pairs with her passion for social activism and search for the truth.
 When not writing, she is a part-time wedding planner and spends time with her nephews.